MidWestOne Financial Group, Inc. (MOFG) To Go Ex-Dividend on November 30th

 MidWestOne Financial Group, Inc. (NASDAQ:MOFG – Get Free Report) declared a quarterly dividend on Tuesday, October 24th, Zacks reports.
-Stockholders of record on Friday, December 1st will be paid a dividend of 0.243 per share by the financial services provider on Friday, December 15th.
-This represents a $0.97 dividend on an annualized basis and a dividend yield of 4.53%.
-The ex-dividend date of this dividend is Thursday, November 30th.
+Investors of record on Friday, December 1st will be paid a dividend of 0.243 per share by the financial services provider on Friday, December 15th.
+This represents a $0.97 annualized dividend and a yield of 4.53%.
+The ex-dividend date is Thursday, November 30th.

-MidWestOne Financial Group has raised its dividend by an average of 5.5% per year over the last three years and has raised its dividend annually for the last 13 consecutive years.
-MidWestOne Financial Group has a dividend payout ratio of 38.6% indicating that its dividend is sufficiently covered by earnings.
+MidWestOne Financial Group has raised its dividend by an average of 5.5% annually over the last three years and has raised its dividend annually for the last 13 consecutive years.
+MidWestOne Financial Group has a dividend payout ratio of 38.6% meaning its dividend is sufficiently covered by earnings.
 Equities research analysts expect MidWestOne Financial Group to earn $2.35 per share next year, which means the company should continue to be able to cover its $0.97 annual dividend with an expected future payout ratio of 41.3%.

 MidWestOne Financial Group, Inc operates as the bank holding company for MidWestOne Bank that provides commercial and retail banking products and services to individuals, businesses, governmental units, and institutional customers.
 It offers range of deposit products, which includes noninterest bearing and interest bearing demand deposits, savings, money market, and time deposits accounts.